 What is Data Quality and Why is it Important?

 Needless to say, when you’re working with data that hasn’t been cleaned and validated beforehand, you need to be extra cautious to ensure that the reports and analyses that come from this data are accurate and not laden with errors.
-By improving data quality, these organizations can automate their data integration and analytics processes without worrying about data that is out of date, inaccurate, or unreliable.
+By improving their data, these organizations can automate their data integration and analytics processes without worrying about data that is out of date, inaccurate, or unreliable.

 5 Best Practices to Improve Data Quality